Yaakov Litzman

-Yaakov Noach Litzman (יַעֲקֹב נָח לִיצְמָן; born 2 September 1948) is an American-born Israeli former politician and government minister.
+Yaakov Noach Litzman (יַעֲקֹב נָח לִיצְמָן; born 2 September 1948) is an Israeli former politician and government minister.
 A follower of the Ger Hasidic dynasty, he headed Agudat Yisrael, part of the United Torah Judaism alliance, in the Knesset.
 He previously served as Minister of Health and Minister of Housing and Construction.
 He was a Member of Knesset from 1999–2022.

 Biography

 Litzman was born to Lithuanian Jewish Holocaust survivors from Poland, in a displaced persons camp in Allied-occupied Germany.
 When he was two years old, the family immigrated to the United States, settling in Brooklyn, first in the East New York section and then to the Borough Park, where he grew up.
 In 1966, at age 17, he immigrated to Israel, and continued his Torah studies.

 Litzman is married, has five children, and lives in Jerusalem.